Why QA Testing is Essential for Software Development

 Functional Quality: How well a product adapts to the fundamental design, based on the functional requirements.

-Structural Quality: How well the product fulfils the non-functional needs such as usability and security.
+Structural Quality: How well the product fulfills the non-functional needs such as usability and security.

 Software Quality Assurance includes the following activities: